bvrprasad/Getting-and-Cleaning-Data-Course-Project/README.md

 9. using melt() and dcast the means of various measures are calculated grouped by Activity and Subject
 10. The output is stored in the file called "tidyDF.txt" in the working directory

+NOTE: In case of unexpected errors the programs stops in the working directory.
+So, you need to execute setwd("..") to be able to re-execute the script.

 ### Code book for tidyDF.txt
 Is a data frame containing the following:
 Paramter: